brendano/mte/README.md

 ===========

 Each line is one document, encoded as a JSON object.
-There are two mandatory keys:
+There is one mandatory key:

+ * `text`: a string of the document's text.

+There is one optional special key:

  * `id` (or `docid`): a string that is a unique identifier for this document.
- * `text`: a string of the document's text.
+Not necessary for simple usage.

 Other keys in the JSON object are covariates.
-They have to be listed in the `schema` to be used.
+They have to be listed in the `schema` configuration to be used.

 TODO: automatic type detection